Higashi-Shizuoka Station: History

 Higashi-Shizuoka Station opened on 30 October 1998 as part of an urban renewal redevelopment of a portion of the former Higashi-Shizuoka Freight Terminal.
 A large-scale convention center next to the train station opened in 1999.
-These developments were intended to encourage further investment towards the east of Shizuoka city centre.
-Development of the area since the opening of the station has included a number of apartment blocks, a large shopping centre, and an onsen.
+These developments were intended to encourage further investment towards the east of Shizuoka city center.
+Development of the area since the opening of the station has included a number of apartment blocks, a large shopping center, and an onsen.

 Station numbering was introduced to the section of the Tōkaidō Line operated JR Central in March 2018; Higashi-Shizuoka Station was assigned station number CA16.

 Passenger statistics

-In fiscal 2017, the station was used by an average of 8,361 passengers daily (boarding passengers only).
+In fiscal 2019, the station was used by an average of 8,400 passengers daily (boarding passengers only).